harish-shivaram/shilly-jekyll/_posts/2007-04-04-black-like-me.md

 date: 2007-04-04
 layout: post
 Author: Hech
-excerpt: You never really know a person until you have lived in their skin
+description: You never really know a person until you have lived in their skin
 image: /images/blog/1947.jpg
 ---